ptrgags/paper-toaster/logbook.md

 This is not the changelog, for that see the GitHub releases page for this repo.

+## 2025-11-16 Nope, use Dev Containers

+Looking back at this over a year later, I regret making a docker container.
+It makes the entry point too complicated.

+I also learned about Dev Containers, which is more appropriate for my use.
+All I care is that the code can run on different computers in a consistent way.

 ## 2024-09-19 Dockerize

 Recently I've been reading [_Learn Docker in a Month of Lunches_](https://www.google.com/books/edition/Learn_Docker_in_a_Month_of_Lunches/gff1DwAAQBAJ?hl=en) by Elton Stoneman.
 Now